-In other words, Peter is called to preach Christ and feed his sheep, in the face of the direct knowledge that he will die because of it.
-But John is called to preach Christ and feed his sheep, remaining entirely uncertain of what will happen.
+In other words, Peter is called to preach Christ and feed his sheep, in the face of the direct knowledge that he will die for it.
+But John is called to preach Christ and feed his sheep, but remaining in the uncertainty of the future.

 You and I are in John's shoes.

 It may be God's will to leave us here until he comes.
-Or we may die in his service.
+Or we may die.

 But we too are called to glorify God in our death.
-Even you who are youngand perhaps especially you who are youngdon't think of yourself as indestructible!
+Even you who are youngand perhaps especially you who are youngstop thinking of yourself as indestructible!